andyLaurito92/books-summaries/c-programming-modern-approach/chapter2-fundamentals/chapter2.md

 specifies how the value is converted from its interna from (binary) to printed form (characters) *Example:* printf("%d", &i); is telling printf that it needs to convert an int value from binary to a string of decimal digits
+- %m.pf -> print m digits before . and p digits after . .
+If fewer digits than m are provided, then the value is right justified.